 The law requires businesses to have “technical safeguards” and “business processes” that prohibit reidentification.
 What will be considered adequate safeguards and procedures?
 The law gives no details.
 The California law does not reference the federal HIPAA regulation, but perhaps companies will look to HIPAA by analogy.

-The uncertainty around possible amendments and interpretations of CCPA makes differential privacy more attractive since the privacy guarantees are intrinsic to the differential privacy mechanisms and independent of external considerations.
+The uncertainty around possible interpretations of CCPA makes differential privacy more attractive since the privacy guarantees are intrinsic to the differential privacy mechanisms and independent of external considerations.
 This makes a differentially private system less subject to changes in (the interpretation of) law.

 If you’d like to get more value from your data while protecting individual privacy, call or email now.

 Trusted consultants to some of the world’s leading companies